open-chat-labs/open-chat/upgrade_order.md

 GroupIndex -> User/Group

-GroupIndex must go ahead of group because participant_count has been renamed (with alias) to member_count in PublicGroupActivity and Activity
+GroupIndex must go ahead of group because member_count_change has been removed from Activity